CJMenart/MetadataRepresentationProject/axioms.md

 	"A Scenario has atleast one intersection"
 * Scenario SubClassOf aboutCar exactly 1 Self
 	"A Scenario has exactly one Self"
+* Temperature SubClassOf hasValue some xsd:integer
+	"A Temperature has an integer value"

 ## Lanes
 ![schema-diagram](schema-diagrams/Lane.png)